DLR-VF/TraVis/README.md

 For more information you can read our paper:

-Antje von Schmidt, Rita Cyganski , and Matthias Heinrichs, [“Web-based Visualization of Daily Mobility Patterns in R”](http://www.iariajournals.org/internet_technology/inttech_v12_n34_2019_paged.pdf)
-International Journal on Advances in Internet Technology, issn 1942-2652 vol. 12, no. 3 & 4, year 2019, pp 76 - 85
+Antje von Schmidt, Rita Cyganski , and Matthias Heinrichs, “Web-based Visualization of Daily Mobility Patterns in R” International Journal on Advances in Internet Technology, issn 1942-2652 vol. 12, no. 3 & 4, year 2019, pp 76 - 85, [http://www.iariajournals.org/internet_technology](http://www.iariajournals.org/internet_technology/inttech_v12_n34_2019_paged.pdf)